-At any time during the process you can contact the Islamophobia Response Unit (IRU).
+At any time during the process you can contact MEND's Islamophobia Response Unit (IRU).

-The Islamophobia Response Unit (IRU), is a charity dedicated to supporting victims of Islamophobia.
-It was founded in response to rising anti-Muslim attacks, and the growing tide of anti-Muslim sentiment, across the United Kingdom.
-This service is for anyone who suffers or has suffered, an incident of hate crime or discrimination as a result of their Muslim faith (or perceived Muslim faith).
-The IRU offers a platform for victims of Islamophobic hate crime and discrimination to confidentially report and share their experiences and serves as a source for free legal assistance.
+The IRU was founded by MEND in response to rising anti-Muslim attacks across Europe and a growing tide of anti-Muslim sentiment.
+The IRU offers a platform for victims of Islamophobic hate crime and discrimination to report and share their experiences and serves as a source of free advice, support, and referral services.